jean-pierreBoth/graphembed/resultats.md

 The column *svd* specify how the randomized approximation of the svd was done.

-AUC is run with 5 successive runs and 5000 edges deleted by run
+AUC is run with 5 successive runs.

 #### Symetric Graphs